 11.11.2.2 Key establishment with FILS authentication

 A FILS-capable STA and AP establish a shared key by exchanging Authentication frames.
-The specific contents of the Authentication frame depend on the particular authentication technique-whether sharedkey authentication or public key authentication is being used and whether PFS is obtained in the exchange or not.
+There are two different methods of FILS authentication, one using a shared symmetric key and one using public keys.
+The specific contents of the Authentication frames depend on the particular authentication method being used.
+The following two subsections describe the construction and processing of 802.11 Authentication frames to perform FILS authentication with a shared key and FILS authentication with a public key.

 References: